Performance optimization review

 Design for scalability

-This is important for businesses running campaigns and facing peak times often.
-For architecture and application design to be easy to scale, this can increase resources during peak times and reduce them after it.
+Scalability is important for businesses running campaigns and frequently facing peak traffic times.
+A scalable architecture and application design can increase resources during peak times and reduce them after it.